Key Takeaways

 Are you tired of that awful alarm clock jolt?
 The Chilipad Dock Pro has a "Warm-Awake" alarm mode that's way better.
 Instead of a sudden noise, it’s like a bed alarm.
 It gently warms your bed over 20 minutes, starting 15 minutes before your set wake-up time.

 It's like the sun rising, gradually telling your body it's time to wake up.
-This comfortable and natural transition means no more jarring wake-up calls, and you rise feeling refreshed and ready to go!
+This comfortable and natural transition means no more jarring wake-up calls, and you rise feeling happy and ready to go!

 Using Dawn Simulation to Wake Up Naturally